The per-seat model was built for humans in chairs. AI agents don't sit in chairs.

 Full enterprise stack replacement.
 Dedicated team, 24/7 operations, compliance automation, and continuous development against your product roadmap.

-Compare these numbers to your current annual SaaS spend.
+Compare this structure to your current annual SaaS spend.
 The MSA replaces millions in annual vendor licensing, and includes active development at a 5-day-max change cadence, not just access.
 The specific fee is a function of the system's scope and SLA tier; we confirm it in the intake.

 The Assessment is the small question with the answer to the big one.